 This was the first time that the study area had been systematically surveyed, and the results provide a baseline against which future work might be compared.

-- One hundred and six vertebrate fauna species were observed during the survey period, including 17 species that had not previously been recorded in the park (14 native and three introduced species).
-Over 670 records were collected during the surveys, including 345 within the boundaries of the park and 331 on neighbouring lands, thereby vastly increasing the knowledge of fauna distribution, abundance and habitat use in the area.
+- One hundred and six vertebrate fauna species were observed during the survey period, including 17 species that had not previously been recorded within the park (14 native and three introduced species).
+Over 670 records were collected during the surveys, including 345 within the boundaries of the park and 331 in neighbouring lands, thereby vastly increasing the knowledge of fauna distribution, abundance and habitat use in the area.

 - Four species that are listed as threatened in NSW were recorded.
 These were the powerful owl, red-crowned toadlet, eastern bent-wing bat and grey-headed flying-fox.
-The study area supports particularly high numbers of powerful owl and red-crowned toadlet, contributing significantly to the survival of these species in the region.
+The study area supports particularly high numbers of powerful owl and red-crowned toadlet, contributing significantly to the survival of these species within the region.

 - The gang-gang cockatoo was recorded, which in the north of the study area is part of the Hornsby and Ku-ring-gai local government area population.
 This is listed as an endangered population in the NSW Threatened Species Conservation Act (TSC Act).